Lahasyakr/CS682-Project4b/README.md

 About The Project:
 * Language Used : Javascript
-* Built and Tested : <a href="https://nodejs.dev/en/">NodeJS</a>
+* Built and Tested Language: <a href="https://nodejs.dev/en/">NodeJS</a>
 * Version of NodeJS: v18.14.0
 * Testing Framework Used: Mocha and Chai JavaScript test framework

-To learn more about the project click on the documentation link:
+To learn more about the project click on the documentation link below:
 <p><a href="https://lahasyakr.github.io/CS682-Project4b/documentation/index.html">Documentation Web Page</a></p>

 To get the Github link to the repository click the link below: